GRINGOLOCO7/AI_BotAssistent_Personality/README.md

 # AI_BotSalesman_Personality
-Building a dual-agent chatbot using the CrewAI library: Bob, the friendly guide assisting users in finding their ideal electric car, and Mark, the assertive and stereotypically masculine Dacia Dustler advocate.
-The objective is to explore whether users initially interested in a broad range of electric cars will be persuaded by Mark's straightforward pitches to ultimately choose the Dacia Dustler.
+Building a dual-agent chatbot using the CrewAI library: Bob, the friendly guide assisting users in finding their ideal electric car, and Mark, the assertive and stereotypically masculine Dacia Duster advocate.
+The objective is to explore whether users initially interested in a broad range of electric cars will be persuaded by Mark's straightforward pitches to ultimately choose the Dacia Duster.

-By Gregorio Orlando,
+By [Gregorio Orlando](https://github.com/GRINGOLOCO7), [Tomás Mesalles](https://github.com/Torkuno), and Daniel Mora

 <div style="text-align:center;">
     <img src="Images_for_readme/electric_vs_combustion.jpeg" alt="competition" width="400">